Huzzah! A 'Z' parkrun is in the bag.

 Anyway, one way streets, tram tracks and weight-limit signs duly observed, we eventually found ourselves at the venue of the Ziegelwiese parkrun.

-Turning a blind eye to the occasional bench-bound troubled souls here-and-there slugging on pre-9.00am tins of lager, the park itself was pleasant enough and was hosting many a wholesome activity, including various sports, informal leisure pursuits, and a well-attended open air Tai Chi session.
-One bench-dweller was semi-slumped right close to the Tai Chi session.
-A poignant juxtaposition indeed.
+Turning a blind eye to the occasional bench-bound troubled souls dotted around here-and-there slugging on pre-9.00am tins of super-strength lager, the park itself was pleasant enough and was hosting many a wholesome activity, including various sports, informal leisure pursuits, and a well-attended open air Tai Chi session.
+One bench-dweller was semi-slumped right close to the Tai Chi session: a poignant juxtaposition indeed.

 The parkrun itself was very well organised, friendly, and welcoming.
 It was also a purely German affair.
 Very often UK ex-pats are at the helm of these things, but not so here.
 There were, of course, many Brits in attendance, some (like us) undoubtedly motivated by completing the Parkrun Alphabet Challenge.

 The last hour's drive saw us in the very east of East Germany and very pleasant we found it, too.
-The eastern bit we were in, at least, was sparsely populated and pretty much all pleasant-and-rolling hills dominated by plantations and semi-natural woodland, interspersed with what looked like reasonably sensitive farming.
-If the number of raptors and chirping grasshoppers were anything to go by, it seems all is going reasonably well in these parts
+The eastern bit we were in, at least, was sparsely populated and pretty much all pleasant-and-rolling hills dominated by a mixture of plantations and semi-natural woodland, interspersed with what looked like reasonably sensitive farming.
+If the number of raptors and chirping grasshoppers were anything to go by, it seems all is going reasonably well in these parts.

 Tonight's intended overnighting spot was a pretty easy find and its discovery helped in no small part by some software (Komoot) Emma uses to navigate on her bike.
-From the spot I've spotted a decent number of bird species, the most notable being crested tits.
-A few roe deer have also emerged as daylight's started to dwindle and the trail cam is now also poised.
+From the spot, I've spotted a decent number of bird species, the most notable being crested tits.
+A few roe deer have also emerged as daylight's started to dwindle, and the trail cam is now also poised and ready.